arghyadeep99/Stegalysis/README.md

 ## Additional layers of security

 Steganography is no means of encryption, just a way to hide data from plain sight.
 But one can, for example, hide a PGP-encrypted message inside an image.
 So even if the image did not go unnoticed, the message would still only  be readable by the person it was addressed to.
-From our side, we add an extra Caesar cipher to increase security.
+From our side, we add an extra Caesar cipher to increase security for demonstration purpose.

 ---